Johncci/summer-soccer-camp/README.md

 - The sign up page is a single page with a background image of a football net and a football.
 The foreground features a sign up form which asks the user for their information ,the childs information and an E-mail address.

+### Accessibility

+I have been conscientious of achieving the maximum amoun of accessibility possible by completing the following actions:

+* Using semantic HTML.

+* Using alt attribute with images on the site.
+There are two exceptions to the use of alt attributes.
+The first is the main image on  the home page which has a text circle inserted to assist screen readers and the background image on the sign up page which is there for background decorative purposes.

+* Ensuring sufficent colour contrast throughout the site

+* Adding text to the social media elements on the footer to assist screen readers.

+### Technologies Implemented

+* HTML and CSS - To create this website.

+* Git - For version control

+* Github - To save and store the files for the website construction.

+* Google Fonts - To import the fonts used on the website.

+* Font awesome - To create the social media icons on the footer.

+* Google dev tools - To troubleshoot and test features and to monitor and adjudt the website to ensure it is responsive.

+* Tiny PNG - To compress images

+* Am I Responsive? - To show the website image on a range of devices.

+### Testing

+Testing was an ongoing process from the start to the finish of the build.
+I used a chrome developer tools to assist me in solving problems as i progressed through the project.

+I encountered the following build issues and bugs as i progressed through the project.

+* The main image would not conform to my intended page size.
+At this point in the project I was using float elements to align my page.
+I then learned how to use flex properties and when I used flex properties I was able to align the main image.

+* The image in the about us section on the home page was creating a white margin on the right of the page when screen width reached 487px.
+I identified this issue using chrome developer tools.
+I applied an overflow value of hidden to the relevant media query to prevent this form happening.

+* The lighthouse test on developer tools is displaying a score of 82 for performance.
+I discussed this with my mentor and the possible explanation for this and reached a conclusion which i discuss in the lighthouse section later in the page.

+* The form name element in the input id for parent did not have sufficient indiviual detail as pointed out by my mentor.
+This was causing a problem when submittimg the form as there are two submission fields for parent/guardian and child.